Buy more, save more. Get up to $450 off!

 Stomach sleeping is the least common sleeping position, as an estimated 7 percent of sleepers choose it.
 Stomach sleeping is often discouraged by medical professionals due to the potential drawbacks, such as back and neck pain.
 That said, some sleepers still find it to be the most comfortable sleeping position for them.

-Pillow loft may be the most important factor for stomach sleepers to consider when choosing a pillow.
+Pillow loft may be the most important factor for stomach sleepers to consider when choosing their best pillow.
 The loft of the pillow determines the angle of the head and neck.
 Additionally, it impacts how much support the pillow provides.

 In addition to pillow loft, shoppers should consider the size, fill, and firmness of the pillow.
 Each shopper will have unique needs and preferences that need to be kept in mind.